Riverbank Precinct Code Amendment

 One concerned and possibly affected City Dweller.

-Mare Bear over 2 years ago
+Mare Bear about 3 years ago

 I am distressed that the beautiful open space around the Riverbank is under threat.
 It is an unique feature of the city which belongs to ALL the people where everyone has free access regardless of their financial situation, culture, religion, status in life etc. To place buildings of a commercial interest there would be to desecrate what the founders of Adelaide reserved for all the people, and which has been treasured by successive generations.
 Once you alienate it from the people, they will never get it back.
 The Adelaide City Council and the SA Government have the responsibility to protect and care fore OUR heritage.
 It is not their space to use for the advantage of vested interests.
 There are other places here they can have their cafes and bars etc.

-Joseph43 over 2 years ago
+Joseph43 about 3 years ago

 Think Christmas markets of Europe.
 Pinkies Flat would be perfect for an outdoor community gathering spot with some small cafes, bars, art and music.
 There just needs to be some effort in making it work for the natural environment and not against it.

-Dan Mcbride Hellewell over 2 years ago
+Dan Mcbride Hellewell about 3 years ago

 Green space is NOT DEAD SPACE.
 It is green space which has been proved many many times over to provide relaxation and regeneration to human beings.
 To date we have lost a great deal of our green space to concrete.
 The more trees and green space the cooler will be our environment